-COMPTROLLER'S REGISTRATION CERTIFICATE:

-REGISTER NO.

-I hereby certify that this Bond has been examined, certified as to validity, and approved by the Attorney General of the State of Texas, and that this Bond has been registered by the Comptroller of Public Accounts of the State of Texas.

-Witness my signature and seal this

-Comptroller of Public Accounts of the State of Texas

-(COMPTROLLER'S SEAL)

-INSERTIONS FOR THE INITIAL BOND

-The initial Bond shall be in the form set forth in this Exhibit, except that:

-A. immediately under the name of the Bond, the headings "INTEREST RATE" and "MATURITY DATE" shall both be completed with the words "As shown below" and "CUSIP NO." shall be deleted.

-B. the first paragraph shall be deleted and the following will be inserted:

-"ON THE MATURITY DATE SPECIFIED ABOVE, the Board of Regents of the Texas State University System (the "Board"), being a political subdivision, hereby promises to pay to the Registered Owner specified above, or registered assigns (hereinafter called the "Registered Owner"), on in each of the years, in the principal installments and bearing interest at the per annum rates set forth in the following schedule:

-Principal Maturity Interest Initial Amount () Rate Yield
+$TSUS \ 26th Supp \ 2021: Res \\ B-7$

+COMPTROLLER'S REGISTRATION CERTIF FICATE: REGISTER NO. I hereby certify that this Bond has approved by the Attorney General of the State of Te the Comptroller of Public Accounts of the State of Te Witness my signature and seal this Comptroller of Public Accounts of the State of Texas (COMPTROLLER'S SEAL) INSERTIONS FOR TH E INITIAL BOND The initial Bond shall be in the form set fort h in this Exhibit, except that: , Sond, the headings "INTEREST RATE" and leted with the words "As shown below" and B. the first paragraph shall be deleted and the he following will be inserted: State University System (the "Board"), being a politic Registered Owner specified above, or registered assigns (hereinafter called the "Registered years, in the principal installments and bearing Principal Maturity In Amount nterest Initial Rate Yield (Information from the Award Certificate of th ne System Representative to be inserted) As provided in the Award Certificate.
+To the extent that the Award Cert this Form of Bond or contains information to complete missing information shall be used in the executed Bonds.

+B-8

+$TSUS \ \ 26 th Supp \ \ 2021: Res$

+reof (calculated on the basis

+, 20 at the respective

+, 20 and

+thereafter to the date of

+this Bond is required to be

+st Record Date (hereinafter

+ayment date next preceding

+any Record Date but on or

+principal amount shall bear

+wever, that if on the date of

+r which this Bond is being

-(Information from the Award Certificate of the System Representative to be inserted)
+erest from the date to which

-^{}As provided in the Award Certificate.
-To the extent that the Award Certificate relating to the Bonds is inconsistent with any provisions in this Form of Bond or contains information to complete missing information in this Form of Bond, the language in the Award Certificate shall be used in the executed Bonds.

-The Board promises to pay interest on the unpaid principal amount hereof (calculated on the basis of a 360-day year of twelve 30-day months) from , 20 at the respective Interest Rate per annum specified above.
-Interest is payable on , 20 and semiannually on each and thereafter to the date of payment of the principal installment specified above; except, that if this Bond is required to be authenticated and the date of its authentication is later than the first Record Date (hereinafter defined), such principal amount shall bear interest from the interest payment date next preceding the date of authentication, unless such date of authentication is after any Record Date but on or before the next following interest payment date; provided, however, that if on the date of authentication hereof the interest on the Bond or Bonds, if any, for which this Bond is being exchanged is due but has not been paid, then this Bond shall bear interest from the date to which such interest has been paid in full."